flying3615/ta_analysis/README.md

 # Landonline Survey Plan Generation (PlanGen)

-This repository contains Landonline Survey Plan Generation (PlanGen), which allows a surveyor to create layout plan sheets for an inflight survey.
+This repository contains Landonline Survey Plan Generation (PlanGen), which allows a surveyor to create title and survey plans for an inflight survey.

 The back end API for this codebase is found [HERE](https://github.com/linz/landonline-survey-plan-generation-api)